 Includes proposed payment termsIncludes payment due date

-What is a Purchase Order FAQ
+Purchase Order FAQ

 Is a purchase order legally binding?

-Do all suppliers require purchase orders?
+Do all suppliers need a purchase order?

-Can Zahara send POs in different formats?
+Can Zahara send purchase orders in different formats?

 Final Thoughts on Purchase Orders